-No one shall retaliate against an employee or student because s/he submits a grievance, assists or participates in an investigation, proceeding, or hearing regarding the charge of harassment/ discrimination of an individual or because s/he has opposed language or conduct that violates this policy.

-Upon the resolution of allegations, the CEO shall take steps to protect employees and students against any form of reprisal or retaliation for having filed a good faith complaint under this policy.
+No one shall retaliate against an employee because s/he submits a grievance, assists or participates in an investigation, proceeding, or hearing regarding the charge of harassment/discrimination of an individual or because s/he has opposed language or conduct that violates this policy.
+Upon the resolution of allegations, the CEO or designee shall take steps to protect employees against retaliation.
+Other Claims When a complaint is received that does not appear to be covered by this policy, administrators shall review other policies that may govern the allegations.